lance1572/documentation/installation.md

-### Nicolage Cage Academy Award Winner for Between Two Worlds....
+### Nicolage Cage Academy Award Winner for Between Two Worlds No way! ....
 #### The Best show on Netflix!
 Don't Miss Out!

 <!-- ![]() -->